AutomaticHourglass/AutomaticHourglass/_posts/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python.md

 }
 ```

-I have found out that adding an additional constant like `0.9` or `*9/10` to the calculation gave better overall performance since there were no failing runs due to GPU RAM size after that.
+I have found out that adding an additional constant like `0.9` or `* 9 / 10` to the calculation gave better overall performance since there were no failing runs due to GPU RAM size after that.

-I vaguely remember that having `batch_size` as a multiple of `16` gave much better throughput so I added this line in the code:
+I vaguely remember that having `batch_size` as a multiple of `16` gave much better throughput so I added this line in the code which makes the batch size as a multiple of beginning size (8 in my case):
 ``` bash
 # Round down to the nearest multiple of default_batch_size
     local rounded_batch_size=$((max_batch_size / default_batch_size * default_batch_size))